asrindayananda/hashnode-blog/ckuviuhur09dinus15lei9ofl.md

-## Run a PHP script in GitHub Actions
+## Run a PHP script using GitHub Actions

 - SignUp and Create a new reposiory in [ Github](https://github.com/)